MStarmans91/MelaRadiomics/README.md

 features to WORC, which will result in non-separable dataset, and thus no sensible model.
 Usage of your own data is therefore highly recommended.

+## Hyperparameter values of best workflows
+For each of the five models described in the paper, in the SelectedWorkflows folder, .csv files with the values of the hyperparameters for the top 50 performing workflows as included in the ensemble are used.
+As some hyperparameters are fixed in the default options of the WORC package, there are files including the values for all hyperparameters and only those with more than one unique value.

 ## Known Issues
 For some of the known issues, please visit the WORC FAQ: https://worc.readthedocs.io/en/latest/static/faq.html.